hpowell20/cs2063-master/Fall2022/labs/Lab5/README.md

 * IN LAB:
   * Show the working app running on an emulator and the document with the screenshots to the instructor or TA AT HOME:
-  * Submit `MainActivity.kt`, `MyAdapter.kt`, `DetailActivity.kt`, `JsonUtils.kt`, and your answers to the writeup task to the Lab5 drop box folder on D2L
+  * Submit `MainActivity.kt`, `DetailActivity.kt`, `JsonUtils.kt`, and your answers to the writeup task to the Lab5 drop box folder on D2L
 * Keep a copy of your project work and answers for future reference